wethod/learning-center-source/content/friday/index.md

 {{< img-center src="/uploads/2022/10/10/timesheet_whitelist.png" >}}

+### Time limit

+The time limitation on the timesheet can be set up in the Company settings, along with a buffer time expressed in weeks.
+With this option enabled users will not be able to edit their timesheet in the following scenarios:

+* all the scenarios described above (archived, whitelisted, automatic)

+* if the user is trying to fill in timesheet hours outside the project scope (i.e. project has ended in January and I am trying to fill in a week in February)

+* if the user is trying to fill in timesheet hours inside the project scope but after the allocated buffer time (i.e. project ends on January, today is mid February, I am trying to update the timesheet of a week in January but the buffer time is only 1 week)

+**If you do not specify a project's end date, the time limitation buffer will start from the last day of the month when the project ends (project start date + duration)**

+**If you specify the project's end date, the time limitation buffer will start from the friday of the end date week**

+### Edit always

+Users with _‘edit always’_ permission can edit the timesheet even if the limitation is enabled.

+**In case you or one of your team member forgot to fill in their timesheet or made a mistake and cannot edit it because of time limitation, only users with both permissions _'edit always'_ and _'edit other'_ will be able to correct it.**

 ## Project Status

 At the end of each week, the project manager estimates the workdays left to finish the project and inserts this number here.